-Brooks is currently a Research Associate in the Department of Politics & International Relations at Oxford University, writing a book on Bashar Assad, in addition to Chairing a report on Homelessness in the UK with Crisis and the Centre for Social Justice (published in March 2017).
+Brooks Newmark is currently a Research Associate in the Department of Politics & International Relations at Oxford University.

-Brooks was the Member of Parliament for Braintree (2005-15) Brooks served in the Coalition Government as Minister for Civil Society, with responsibility for charities, the voluntary sector and youth (2014) having previously served on the Treasury Select Committee (2012 -14 and 2006-7) and as a Government Whip and Lord Commissioner HM Treasury (2010 - 12).
-In Opposition Brooks also served as a Whip (2007-10).
+Brooks was a Member of Parliament for Braintree (2005-15).
+He served in the Coalition Government as Minister for Civil Society, with responsibility for charities, the voluntary sector and youth (2014) having previously served on the Treasury Select Committee (2012-14 and 2006-7) and as a Government Whip and Lord Commissioner HM Treasury (2010-12).
+In Opposition, Brooks also served as a Whip (2007-10).

 Brooks was Co-Chairman and Founder of Women2Win; Founder of the Million Jobs Campaign; and Chairman of the United & Cecil Club.